chanirban/agent-as-mcp-server-MAF/README.md

 - **Server**: `stdio_server()` exposes async stdin/stdout streams; `server.run()` handles JSON‑RPC (initialize/list_tools/call_tool).
 - **Client**: `stdio_client()` launches the server process and returns streams; `ClientSession` drives the JSON‑RPC calls.

-See the annotated files for in‑line explanations of each step.

 ---